memgraph/docs/docs/import-data/cypherl.md

   <TabItem value="docker">

 :::note
-If you installed Memgraph through Docker Hub, the name of the Docker image `memgraph` should be replaced with `memgraph/memgraph`.
+If you installed Memgraph through Docker Hub, the name of the Docker image `memgraph` should be replaced with `memgraph/memgraph-platform` if you didn't change the image tag.
 :::

 If you installed Memgraph using Docker, you will need to run the client using